This dreamy Chocolate Chip Cookie Tart with Caramel and Chocolate Glaze hits all my sweet spots: chocolate, caramel and chocolate chip cookies!!!

 - Make the glaze by microwaving the butter and chocolate until smooth.
 Stir in corn syrup.
 Let sit a few minutes to thicken a bit.
 Once the caramel is firm and cold you can pour the chocolate glaze over the caramel tart to fill in the empty space.

 - May sprinkle with fleur de sel if desired.

 Recipe adapted from Hugs & Cookies XOXO

-I used a non-stick 13 x 4 inch tart pan with a removable bottom similar to this one at Williams-Sonoma.
+I used a non-stick 13 x 4 inch tart pan with a removable bottom similar but a little smaller than this Amazon product.